chubb/grid-storage/README.md

-Initially, this is a simple techno-economic comparison of flywheel and Li Ion grid energy storage.
+Initially, this repo is a basic economic comparison of flywheel and Li Ion grid storage.
+Ultimately, it would be cool to include an accurate model of grid storage and create techno-economic models for various storage technologies.

-Ultimately, it would be cool to make an accurate model of the economics of grid energy storage, and include a techno-economic model for the various available and potential storage technologies.
+The most recent version of the report can be read by clicking on the .ipynb file on Github.
+Github will render the Jupyter Notebook automatically!
+The version history of the report is best viewed in the .py file of the same name.